 Success in treatment of some disseminated cancers with chemotherapy has led to intensified efforts to understand why many other cancers are intrinsically resistant to anticancer drugs or become resistant to chemotherapy after many rounds of treatment.
-Work in the Multidrug Resistance Section has revealed that a major mechanism of resistance of cancer cells to natural product anticancer drugs such as Adriamycin, etoposide, vinblastine, actinomycin D, and Taxol is expression of an energy-dependent drug efflux pump, termed 'P-glycoprotein' (P-gp), or the multidrug transporter.
+Work in the Multidrug Resistance Section has revealed that a major mechanism of resistance of cancer cells to natural product anticancer drugs such as Adriamycin, etoposide, vinblastine, actinomycin D, and Taxol is expression of an energy-dependent drug efflux pump, termed P-glycoprotein (P-gp, encoded by the ABCB1 gene), or the multidrug transporter.
 This pump system contributes to drug resistance in about 50 percent of human cancers by preventing accumulation of powerful anticancer drugs in cancer cells.
-The sequence of the multidrug resistance (MDR1) cDNA, determined in our laboratory, has led to (1) a model of the transporter as a pump with 12 transmembrane domains and two ATP sites, and (2) the discovery of a related family of 48 human ABC transporters involved in a variety of essential transport processes in cells.
-Polymorphisms in the MDR1 gene, including the ?ilent?polymorphism C3435T (no amino acid change) affect drug resistance and sensitivity to inhibitors, probably by changing mRNA structure and the rate of translation.
+The sequence of the ABCB1 gene, determined in our laboratory, has led to (1) a model of the transporter as a pump with 12 transmembrane domains and two ATP sites, and (2) the discovery of a related family of 48 human ABC transporters involved in a variety of essential transport processes in cells.
+Polymorphisms in the ABCB1 gene, including the "silent" polymorphism C3435T (no amino acid change) affect drug resistance and sensitivity to inhibitors, probably by changing mRNA structure and the rate of translation.
 At least a dozen other ABC transporters may contribute to drug resistance in cancer.
-Recent work using RT-PCR and microarray expression analysis has indicated that several other ABC transporters may contribute to drug resistance in cultured cancer cells.
-Studies defining the function and mechanism of action of additional ABC transporters such as ABCB5 are in progress.
-ABCB5 is expressed in melanomas and pigmented tissues, where it confers low levels of multidrug resistance.
 While the studies on the mechanism and function of P-gp and related ABC transporters in cultured cancer cells has led to a better understanding of possible mechanisms of multidrug resistance and novel ways to circumvent or target resistance such as the super-sensitivity of P-gp-expressing cells to some drugs, clinical relevance is still unclear.
-Several ABC transporters (ABCB1, ABCC1 and ABCG2) expressed at the blood-brain barrier limit access of many drugs to the brain.

 - Chen CJ, Chin JE, Ueda K, Clark DP, Pastan I, Gottesman MM, Roninson IB.
 Internal duplication and homology with bacterial transport proteins in the mdr1 (P-glycoprotein) gene from multidrug-resistant human cells.
 Cell.
 1986;47(3):381-9.